kubesphere/website/content/en/blogs/Serverless-way-for-Kubernetes-Log-Alerting.md

 kubectl apply -f https://github.com/OpenFunction/OpenFunction/releases/download/v0.3.0/bundle.yaml
 ```

-## Write a log processing function
+## Write a Log Processing Function

 In this example, we install WordPress as the log producer.
 The application's workload resides in the `demo-project` namespace and the Pod's name is `wordpress-v1-f54f697c5-hdn2z`.